fedden/poker_ai/research/to_do.md

 - 10000 in stack, 50 small blind, 100 big blind

 #### Possible Next Steps
-- fix shot deck game and roll out to online hosting?
+- fix short deck game and roll out to online hosting?
 - go right on to full game?